 Market Risk - We accept Market Risk to fulfill our obligations towards our customers.
 A stringent implementation of our ALM approach ensures an appropriate return to serve our promises towards our clients and limits our risk consumption to a required minimum.
 As a liability driven investor we aim to match our asset structure to our liabilities.
 We clearly want to optimize our Concentration, Interest Rate and Liquidity Risk.
 To assure the sufficiency of our risk capacity we evaluate their adequacy under stressed scenarios.
-The Group is currently implementing a partial internal model for Market Risk.
+The Group is advanced in implementing a partial internal model for Market Risk.
+The Group has a clear target to harmonize regulatory and internal capital measures as well as allowing for a more advanced framework of measuring Market Risk.